NNPDF/reportengine/docs/DESIGN.md

 There is also support for domain-specific checks implemented as a `check` decorator.
-It takes a function as a parameter which in turn is called with the decorated function, the namespace and the instance of `DAGResolver`.
+It takes a function as a parameter which in turn is called with the decorated function, the namespace and the instance of `ResourceProcessor`.
 The decorated function  For example:

 ```python
 def pdfs_installed(resource, namespace, resolver):